 And this is real?
 Are there any examples?

 Absolutely.
 You can check it yourself—just browse some Tor or i2e forums.
 Naturally the people who ordered it won’t go into too many details.

-Okay.
+OK.
 Are you confident your actions haven't exposed your identity?

-I'll do that.
 Do you have a message for Brian Krebs?

-Give up – we know you’re an FSB [Federal Security Service, which replaced the KGB as the principal security agency in Russia] agent.
+Give up.
+We know you’re an FSB [Federal Security Service, which replaced the KGB as the principal security agency in Russia] agent.
 It’s not baseless; we have proof.
 In the picture I just sent you [the above photo of Krebs with Eugene Kaspersky], he is standing with a person you probably know.
 If you read up on Eugene Kaspersky, you will know he was enrolled in a KGB school.
 Later, he worked for the KGB.
 Everyone knows that there’s no such thing as ex-KGB.
 So what was Krebs doing with an FSB agent?
 Probably arranging a PR campaign for Russian cybercrime.

-Alright.
+All right.
 Is the cybergeddon coming?

 Cyberwars and cybergeddon are just fairy tales that people earn money out of.
 And politicians use them to boost their ratings.
 In reality, everyone can be caught and given a slap.
 If you don’t believe me, ask Ilya Sachkov [founder of Group-IB, a global cyber security company].
 In a recent interview, he said they can catch anyone.
 But there's not enough money or specialists—I don't think anybody is going to be catching anyone.
 I hope less people will go into carding.
 They should do something they feel a calling for.
 Being a criminal is not romantic.

 More dangerous stuff people have achieved through hacking: